 - Transportation: The Task Force heard presentations and testimony regarding access issues in rural areas of the State, where consumers face significant challenges related to provider shortages and travel to available providers.
 Low-income individuals are likely to experience these challenges most acutely, resulting in barriers to obtaining medical care and adhering to treatment protocols.
 To mitigate these challenges, the Task Force recommends adding NEMT to the MinnesotaCare benefit package.
 Task Force members raised concerns about NEMT provider capacity and urge that as part of deliberating this recommendation during the legislative process, the State evaluate the impact on NEMT access for Medical Assistance beneficiaries.
 Because the Task Force believes that expanding coverage of and reimbursement for NEMT will likely only partially address underlying NEMT provider capacity issues, it also recommends that the State explore creating a grant program to support the development of volunteer NEMT capacity.
-Finally, the Task Force recommends that the State evaluate the impact on the State evaluate the impact of legislation enacted last session to increase NEMT reimbursement rates in Medical Assistance.15 - Dental: Today, QHP issuers have the option of including coverage of dental benefits as part of their plan designs or offering stand-alone dental plans (or not offering dental benefits through the Marketplace).
+Finally, the Task Force recommends that the State evaluate the impact on Isota the State evaluate the impact of legislation enacted last session to increase NEMT reimbursement rates in Medical Assistance. - Dental: Today, QHP issuers have the option of including coverage of dental benefits as part of their plan designs or offering stand-alone dental plans (or not offering dental benefits through the Marketplace).
 Sixteen qualified dental plans (QDPs) on MNsure offer standalone adult dental coverage and 9,578 policies were purchased in 2015.
 Individuals who qualify for APTC/CSR are not permitted to apply their subsidies to dental coverage and thus are responsible for the full cost of the premiums for dental insurance coverage.
 The Barriers Workgroup of the Task Force discussed at length the policy and premium implications of adding adult dental coverage to Minnesota's essential health benefit (EHB).
 Several members expressed concerns about requiring all individual and small group market buyers to pay for dental benefits.
-As a result, the Task Force recommends that the State require QHP issuers to make available dental benefits to Minnesota consumers, either embedded in QHPs or as a stand-alone QDP, but does not recommends that the EHB to include dental services.
-The Task Force also recommends that the
+As a result, the Task Force recommends that the State require QHP issuers to make available dental benefits to Minnesota consumers, either embedded in QHPs or as a stand-alone QDP, but does not recommend that the State amend the EHB to include dental services.
+The Task Force also recommends that the State pursue federal authority through a 1332 waiver to permit low-income consumers who are eligible for APTC/CSRs to apply their subsidies to dental coverage.
+Absent such federal permission, the Task Force recommends that the State subsidize the cost of dental benefits for low-incomes consumers using State-only dollars.
+Finally, to address dental provider shortages, the Task Force recommends that the State raise Medical Assistance rates for dental services.